A Holistic Approach to Sleep Apnea: How Functional Medicine and Acupuncture Can Help You Breathe Easier

 Conventional Medical Treatments for Sleep Apnea

-Conventional medical treatment for sleep apnea focuses on maintaining adequate airflow during sleep to prevent oxygen drops and reduce strain on the cardiovascular and nervous systems.
-The appropriate therapy depends on the type and severity of sleep apnea, anatomical factors, and individual tolerance (20).
+Conventional medical treatment for sleep apnea focuses on maintaining adequate airflow during sleep to prevent oxygen desaturation and reduce strain on cardiovascular and nervous system function.
+The most appropriate therapy depends on the type and severity of sleep apnea, airway anatomy, underlying medical conditions, and individual tolerance (17).

 Positive Airway Pressure (PAP) Therapy

-Considered first-line therapy for moderate to severe obstructive sleep apnea
+Positive airway pressure therapy is considered the cornerstone of treatment for moderate to severe obstructive sleep apnea.

 Oral Appliance Therapy

-Oral appliances are typically prescribed for individuals with mild to moderate obstructive sleep apnea or for those who cannot tolerate CPAP therapy.
+Oral appliances are typically prescribed for individuals with mild to moderate obstructive sleep apnea or for those who are unable to tolerate PAP therapy.

 Common devices include:

-Mandibular advancement devices (MADs) that reposition the lower jaw forward
+Mandibular advancement devices that reposition the lower jaw forward

-These appliances can reduce apnea severity in selected patients but may be less effective in more severe cases or when airway obstruction occurs at multiple levels (24, 25).
+These appliances can reduce apnea severity and snoring in selected patients but are generally less effective in more severe cases or when airway obstruction occurs at multiple anatomical levels (20).

-Surgical options may be considered when anatomical obstruction is significant or when other therapies have failed.
-These procedures are highly individualized and require careful evaluation.
+Surgical treatment may be considered when structural airway obstruction is significant or when other therapies have failed.
+Procedures are highly individualized and require careful evaluation by experienced specialists.

 Examples include: